amandasystems/msc-polonius-fact-study/README.md

 Polonius' runtime solving the facts, and `parse_nll_facts.py`, which generates statistics on the input data, including some light graph analysis on the CFG using networkx.

+In practice, you probably want to use the Makefile rules.